hashicorp/terraform-provider-azurerm/website/docs/r/stream_analytics_output_synapse.html.markdown

 The following attributes are exported in addition to the arguments listed above:

-* `id` - The ID of the Stream Analytics Output Microsoft SQL Server Database.
+* `id` - The ID of the Stream Analytics Output to an Azure Synapse Analytics Workspace.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Stream Analytics Output Microsoft SQL Server Database.
+* `create` - (Defaults to 30 minutes) Used when creating the Stream Analytics Output to an Azure Synapse Analytics Workspace.
-* `update` - (Defaults to 30 minutes) Used when updating the Stream Analytics Output Microsoft SQL Server Database.
+* `update` - (Defaults to 30 minutes) Used when updating the Stream Analytics Output to an Azure Synapse Analytics Workspace.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Stream Analytics Output Microsoft SQL Server Database.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Stream Analytics Output to an Azure Synapse Analytics Workspace.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Stream Analytics Output Microsoft SQL Server Database.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Stream Analytics Output to an Azure Synapse Analytics Workspace.

 ## Import